 We continue to add to the collections today and welcome donations.
 We also purchase items important to Plymouth heritage.
 This work is dependent on the continued support of generous donors, the Friends of the Plymouth City Museum and Art Gallery and national grant-giving bodies.

 For details on our current collecting priorities, please read our policies below:

 We receive ‘loans in’ from the collections of other institutions and individuals, where they will promote access and increase knowledge and understanding.
 We undertake to provide at least the same care for borrowed objects as if they were part of the permanent collections.
 The assumption is against long-term ‘loans in’ (except where these are accepted as key items for display in long-life galleries).

 We lend out artefacts from our collections to promote access, increase knowledge and understanding and to support other museums.

 However the service is undertaking significant work to deliver The Box, Plymouth.
 During the first phase, all the museum’s 1 million collections were moved so that building work can start.

-Loan requests submitted for any period of 2017 to 2018 will be considered on an individual basis.
 We are unfortunately unable to facilitate loans to other organisations during 2019 when our collections will return to the new building.

 Visit The Box to find out more about the development.